1303 Hongdong earthquake

 The 1303 Hongdong earthquake occurred in Yuan dynasty of the Mongol Empire, on September 25.
 The shock was estimated to have a moment magnitude of 7.6 and it had a maximum Mercalli intensity of XI (Extreme).
 This was one of the most deadly earthquakes in China, in turn making it one of the top disasters in China by death toll.

 Geology

 In 2018, the epicentre was revised to be at in what is now Xiamenzhen, to the southwest of the seat of Lingshi County, Shanxi.
-The epicentre had previously been determined to be 60 km south, in what is now Hongdong County.
+The epicentre had previously been determined to be 60 km south, in what is now Hongtong County.
 The earthquake likely occurred on the Taigu fault zone in Shanxi that part bounds the Taiyuan Basin, part of the Shanxi Rift System, and several scarps and uplifts of local faults were seen as evidence of this.
 The Taigu fault zone has not experienced any measurable activity since the 1303 earthquake.
 The magnitude was calculated by modern seismologists to be 8.0 on the moment magnitude scale, though it is impossible to say for sure due to lack of accurate geological data.